holly4/FoxForumExtension.Readme/index.md

 - Cleaning Comments - remove extra blank lines and over use of bold and uppercase from comments.
 - Showing Filtered Comments - show comments filtered by Fox News including when your own comments are filtered.

-### Changes for Version 2.3.1  BETA (4/26/2017)
+### Changes for Version 2.3.2 (5/6/2017)
-2.3.1  BETA (4/26/2017)
-The only change in version 2.3.1 is to retain the page masthead when cleaning the page.
-To retain the prior appearance an option to remove the masthead is available under advanced options.
-See this [help topic](http://hollies.pw/static/ffh/2.3.1/help/index.html?RemovingtheMasthead.html) for further information.
+Incorporate changes made in the two beta releases since the last production release.
+The major ones:
+- Add the Custom Link field to Fox News Page.
+See [custom link](http://hollies.pw/static/ffh/2.3.2/help/index.html?CustomLink.html) on how to configure this link.
+- Retain the Fox News masthead section at the top of the page.
+See [removing the masthead](http://hollies.pw/static/ffh/2.3.2/help/index.html?RemovingtheMasthead.html) if you prefer the prior appearance.

+For further details on other changes see the [release notes](http://hollies.pw/static/ffh/2.3.2/help/index.html?ReleaseNotes.html).

 ### More Information/Support/Questions
 - For further help see the [online help](http://hollies.pw/static/ffh/2.3.0/help/index.html).
-- In particular, for users upgraded from version 1 of the extension see the topic "What's new in version 2"
-- For assistance see the Support section
+- For assistance see the [support](http://hollies.pw/static/ffh/2.3.0/help/index.html?Support.html) section

 ### And Finally ...
 Never forget that [Todd Starnes is a fat fuck!](http://hollies.pw/2016/11/17/todd-starnes-is-a-fat-fuck/)